evozniak/libfaketime/README.md

 # libfaketime

-Testing how to change the time inside a docker container.
+Testing how to change the time inside a docker container with a running application written in .net core 3.2

 To run